YeeCY/bullet-manipulation/README.md

 ## Policy Evaluation

-An outdated script is provided in `shapenet_scripts/eval_policy.py`.
+A script is provided in `shapenet_scripts/eval_policy.py`.
 It is supposed to run with `railrl-private` repo.